-From the same family as mandolin and lute, the teardrop shaped bouzouki's history dates back to antiquity, evolving from a six-string instrument to eight strings in the latter half of the 20th century.
-The front of the body is flat and is typically inlaid with mother-of pearl designs.
+From the same family as the mandolin and lute, the teardrop-shaped bouzouki's history dates back to antiquity, evolving from a six-string instrument to eight strings in the latter half of the 20th century.
+The front of the body is flat and is typically inlaid with mother-of-pearl designs.
 Played with a plectrum, the bouzouki has a sharp metallic sound.

 Still widely played in Greek folk music, the bouzouki has become increasingly popular in contemporary American folk and progressive bluegrass music.

 For this signature Bouzuki bundle, EarthMoments sampled and recorded a young prodigy from a traditional Greek family, whose playing has distinct influences of contemporary music styles.

 While the soundscape carries a strong classical signature, the sets of both traditional and contemporary phrases give you the flexibility to easily incorporate the samples into your compositions.

 Any references to any brands on this site/page, including reference to brands and instruments, are provided for description purposes only.
 For example references to instrument brands are provided to describe the sound of the instrument and/or the instrument used in the sample.
 Loopmasters do not have (nor do they claim) any association with or endorsement by these brands.
 Any goodwill attached to those brands rest with the brand owner.
 Loopmasters or its Suppliers do not accept any liability in relation to the content of the sample or the accuracy of the description.
 "RHODES" is a registered trademark of Joseph A Brandstetter.